RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 /deploy-rpi Deploy RPI on Azure in East US 2, SQL Server, Realtime API with MongoDB cache and Service Bus, private ingress on mycompany.com
 ```

-Claude Code calls the MCP tools for planning and knowledge, then executes `az`, `kubectl`, and `helm` commands locally on your machine where you're already authenticated.
-Your credentials never leave your terminal.

-**Option B: Web UI**

-Use the **Agentic** tab to get setup instructions and connect Claude Code to the MCP server.
-The tab walks through installation, connection, and example commands.
+The assistant can plan and drive end-to-end RPI deployments.
+It provisions Azure infrastructure (AKS, SQL, Key Vault, Service Bus, Application Gateway for Containers), generates Helm overrides, and walks you through the deployment without handling your credentials.
+Refer to the **Agentic** tab for instructions on how to connect Claude Code to the MCP server.

 ### Security